 End-of-day trading is easiest in trending markets that oscillate between long uptrends and long downtrends and reverse after reaching established overbought and oversold levels.
-Using trend-following, trend-confirming, and overbought and oversold indicators, you can gauge if a strong trend is under way and place pending orders that coincide with the direction of the current trend.
+Using trend-following, trend-confirming, and overbought and oversold indicators, you can gauge if a strong trend is underway and place pending orders that coincide with the direction of the current trend.
 That would mean taking a bullish position in an uptrend and a bearish position in a downtrend.

-In addition to trading with the current trend or anticipating reversals, it's also possible to use a grid trading strategy to capitalize on trend breakouts.
+In addition to trading with the current trend or anticipating reversals, it's possible to use a grid trading strategy to capitalize on trend breakouts.
 A grid trading strategy places buy and sell orders at set intervals above and below the current market price, eliminating the need to know what direction the breakout will take.

-When using a grid trading strategy, however, it's exceptionally important to close out pending orders that weren't triggered and be diligent about placing stop-loss orders as well as profit targets, as illustrated in the following chart.
+When using a grid trading strategy, it's exceptionally important to close out pending orders that weren't triggered and be diligent about placing stop-loss orders as well as profit targets, as illustrated in the following chart.

-Placing Stop Loss Orders
+Placing Stop-Loss Orders

-Stop loss orders help mitigate risks by limiting losses in the event that the trend moves against your expectations.
-Stops can be fixed-value or can change relative to price movement, or what's known as trailing stops.
-After you've decided what position to take and placed corresponding stop entry or limit entry orders, the next part of any end-of-day trading strategy involves placing stop loss orders for each position opened.
-For a bearish stop entry order placed above the current market price, you should create a corresponding sell stop loss order below the current market price, as shown in the graph (Trading with an Uptrend)..
+Stop-loss orders help mitigate risks by limiting losses in the event that the trend moves against your expectations.
+Stops can be fixed value or can change relative to price movement or what's known as trailing stops.
+After you've decided what position to take and placed corresponding stop-entry or limit-entry orders, the next part of any end-of-day trading strategy involves placing stop-loss orders for each position opened.

-For limit entry orders, a stop loss order should be placed in the same direction as the buy or sell limit entry order to curb losses in the event that the trend continues rather than reverses, as shown in the next graph.
+For limit entry orders, a stop-loss order should be placed in the same direction as the buy or sell limit entry order to curb losses in the event that the trend continues rather than reverses, as shown in the next graph.

 Keeping Tabs on Your Trades